 Important Notice to Exporters using AANZFTA to Export to Indonesia (4 October 2013) [PDF 103 KB]

-For more background on the First Protocol, see the Background to the ASEAN-Australia-New Zealand Free Trade Agreement.
+For more background on the First Protocol including the parliamentary process for Australia's ratification, see the Background to the ASEAN-Australia-New Zealand FTA.

 Review of non-tariff measures

 Non-tariff measures (NTMs) are government policy measures, other than customs tariffs, that may have an economic effect on international trade in goods and services, as well as international investment.
 Examples of NTMs include:

 - quarantine requirements

 - price controls